btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 ldmfd sp!,{pc}
 ```

+As can be seen, in the unoptimised version, all the local variables are placed on the stack.
+However, in the optimised version, they are all placed in registers, and the registers are chosen to eliminate as many `mov` instructions as possible.

 # Features
 Some of the more interesting features of my compiler are highlighted here, in the hope of gaining me more marks :)